foambubble/foam/docs/user/features/commands.md

 Foam has various commands that you can explore by calling the command palette and typing "Foam".

-In particular, some commands can be very customizible and can help with custom workflows and use cases.
+In particular, some commands can be very customizable and can help with custom workflows and use cases.

 ## foam-vscode.create-note command